DCC-EX/dcc-ex.github.io/docs/big-picture/stage6.md

 our layout up for fully automated control of your trains.

-You will note that these are somewhat similar to `exrail/examples:multiple inter-connected trains`{.interpreted-text role="ref"}, updated to suit the specifics of the RMFT layout.
+You will note that these are somewhat similar to `exrail/examples:multiple inter-connected trains`, updated to suit the specifics of the RMFT layout.

 To setup for these fully automated sequences, we need to ensure our trains are placed in the below positions, noting that \|EX-R\| has no